wdi-sg/gitbook-2018/10-react/react-intro/other-components.md

 ```

 ## Hooks
 Hooks are a new way of doing state in react.
-They also enable some types functionality that before you would do with lifecycle methods.
+They also enable some types functionality that before would require lifecycle methods.

+As of 16/1/2019, in version 16.8.0 this feature became available.

+Classic Component Syntax:
 ```
 class Example extends React.Component {
   constructor(){